Important Days in June 2022

 World Elder Abuse Awareness Day (WEAAD) is commemorated in America and around the world.
 Through WEAAD, we raise awareness about the millions of older adults who experience elder abuse, neglect, and financial exploitation.
 The United Nations General Assembly also acknowledges this day as an important day.

 17th June: World Day to Combat Desertification and Drought

 The World Day to Combat Desertification and Drought (WDCDD) is celebrated on 17th June every year.
 Its purpose is to raise awareness of the presence of desertification and drought, highlighting methods of preventing desertification and recovering from drought.
+The theme of World Day to Combat Desertification and Drought 2021 is “Restoration.
+Land.
+Recovery.
+We build back better with healthy land”.
 This day also reminds people of the progress made by the countries on sustainable land management and what should be done in the world so that land degradation neutrality will provide a solid basis for poverty reduction.

 18th June: Autistic Pride Day

 Autistic Pride Day, originally an Aspies for Freedom initiative is a pride celebration for autistic people held on June 18 each year.
 Autistic Pride Day recognizes the importance of pride for autistic people and its role in bringing about positive changes in the broader society.

 The aim of this day is to raise awareness amongst those who are not on the autistic spectrum disorder so they do not see autistic people as requiring treatment, but as unique individuals.

 19th June: World Sickle Cell Awareness Day